k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/09_jobs_configuration.md

 #### *ANY* flag
 The *ANY* option is - by default - attributed to all nodes and only applies to jobs that were defined without affinity.
 This means that any node can contribute and compete for the execution of the jobs that were defined without a specific affinity.

-1. It is possible to exclude a node for by setting the *ANY* flag to 0 in the node.id file - in which case, the node will not execute jobs defined without affinity.
+1. It is possible to exclude a node for by setting the *ANY* flag to 0 in the node.ini file - in which case, the node will not execute jobs defined without affinity.
 2. If set to a value greater than zero, the chosen value will reflect the maximum number of threads that can be allocated to a job when executed by this node.
-3. If the *ANY* parameter is not added to the node.id file, by default, the node will be contributing to all jobs that have been defined without affinity.
+3. If the *ANY* parameter is not added to the node.ini file, by default, the node will be contributing to all jobs that have been defined without affinity.

 ## Cluster Configuration